Experience life, Walterboro Style!

 Much of the grace and charm of the lifestyle of these early settlers can still be found in Walterboro today.
 The City abounds with fine examples of their architecture, including structures that are noted on the National Register of Historic Places.
 Passing along the quiet, tree-lined streets of Walterboro’s residential neighborhoods, one almost expects to catch glimpses of its earliest residents relaxing on the broad porches or strolling among the gardens.
 Ancient, moss-draped live oak trees shade streets lined with quaint houses and churches.

 Our quality of life is enhanced by the availability of golf, tennis, and specialty and antique shops located in the central business district.
 We have an active cultural arts community, which includes a community theater, a cultural arts council and the official South Carolina Artisans Center with fine folk art and crafts.
 The SC Artisans Center is a retail outlet for juried South Carolina artists.
 Its educational programs and craft demonstrations provide a cultural and educational resource for the state and a one-of-a-kind attraction for visitors.
+There are also many fine restaurants in Walterboro.

 For nature enthusiasts, the ACE Basin offers wildlife watching, camping, fishing, swimming, boating, canoeing, and hunting.
 The Ashepoo, Combahee, and Edisto River (ACE) Basin represents one of the largest undeveloped estuaries on the East Coast of the United States.